Federal Interlocutor's Contribution Program: Terms and Conditions

 In response to the Powley decision, workFootnote 4 in keeping with the funding objectives, will continue with representative Métis organizations (see eligible recipients below) for the period ending March 31, 2015.
 Support under this funding stream is only available to organizations (and their national organizations) which have or are undertaking work to build objectively verifiable membership systems for identifying Métis harvesters and members.

-• Project-based funding to assist Aboriginal organizations with substantial Métis memberships to identify Métis harvesters and members, on a priority basis, through the development of objectively verifiable membership systems, based upon the criteria for Métis as set out in the Supreme Court of Canada's decision in R. v.
+• project-based funding to assist Indigenous organizations with substantial Métis memberships to identify Métis harvesters and members, on a priority basis, through the development of objectively verifiable membership systems, based upon the criteria for Métis as set out in the Supreme Court of Canada's decision in R. v.
 Powley.
-This round of support consists of three components:
+This round of support consists of 3 components:

-2. Development of common standards and practices across organizations; and
+2. development of common standards and practices across organizations

 1. The establishment of objective and verifiable Métis member and harvester identification systems.